-Coverage for Amazon ECS clusters - Amazon GuardDuty
+Runtime coverage and troubleshooting for Amazon ECS clusters - Amazon GuardDuty

-Coverage for Amazon ECS clusters
+Runtime coverage and troubleshooting for Amazon ECS clusters

-The runtime coverage for Amazon ECS clusters includes the tasks running on AWS Fargate (Fargate) and Amazon ECS container instances1.
+The runtime coverage for Amazon ECS clusters includes the tasks running on AWS Fargate and Amazon ECS container instances1.

 For an Amazon ECS cluster that runs on Fargate, the runtime coverage is assessed at the task level.
 The ECS clusters runtime coverage includes those Fargate tasks that have started running after you have enabled Runtime Monitoring and automated agent configuration for Fargate (ECS only).
 By default, a Fargate task is immutable.
 GuardDuty will not be able to install the security agent to monitor containers on already running tasks.
 To include such a Fargate task, you must stop and start the task again.
 Make sure to check if the associated service is supported.